avwilliams1995/mlbMatchMaker/README.md

 # MLB Daily Batter Analyzer

 This project is a web scraping tool designed to collect and analyze Major League Baseball (MLB) player statistics for a specific date.
 It is designed to fetch daily data from ESPN's MLB scoreboard and provide a weighted score analysis for top batters based on various statistical parameters.
-The project is built using Python, utilizing libraries such as `requests`, `BeautifulSoup`, and `datetime`.
+The project is built using Python, with libraries such as `requests`, `BeautifulSoup`, and `datetime`.
+This has been a fun side project for me to enhance my overall skills in software development!

 ## Table of Contents
 - [Features](#features)